Caterina Scorsone

 Caterina Scorsone is a Canadian actress.
-She is known for her role as neurosurgeon Dr. Amelia Shepherd on the ABC medical drama Grey's Anatomy (2010–present) and its spin-offs Private Practice (2010–2013) and Station 19 (2020–2024).
+She is best known for her portrayal of neurosurgeon Dr. Amelia Shepherd on the ABC primetime medical drama Grey's Anatomy (2010–present) and its spin-offs Private Practice (2010–2013) and Station 19 (2020–2024).
 Prior to this, she made her debut as a child actor on the Canadian children's program Mr. Dressup.
-She also appeared in a number of films, including 2010's Edge of Darkness and 2014's The November Man.
-Other television credits include Jess Mastriani on Missing, Callie Wilkinson on Crash, and Alice Hamilton on Alice.
+She also appeared in a number of films, notably Edge of Darkness (2010), and The November Man (2014).
+Other television credits include Michelle Parker on Power Play, Jess Mastriani on Missing, Callie Wilkinson on Crash, and Alice Hamilton on Alice.

-Early life
+Early life and education

 Scorsone was born in Toronto, Ontario.
 She is the middle child of five in her family.
 Her father, Antonio Bruno Scorsone, is a social worker, and her mother, Suzanne Rozell Scorsone, is a social anthropologist.
-She is of half Italian descent.
+She is of Italian descent.
 Her four siblings include: older twin sisters, Jovanna and Francesca (who serves as a chaplain in the Canadian Army, holding the rank of major), and a younger sister (Deborah Scorsone) and a brother.
 She attended the Cardinal Carter Academy for the Arts in Toronto, as well as alternative school Subway Academy II.
-In addition, she attended Trinity College in the University of Toronto, majoring in Literary Studies and minoring in Philosophy and in 2006 finished her studies there.
+She majored in literary studies and minored in philosophy at Trinity College in the University of Toronto, finishing her studies in 2006.